To Support food supply and living

 Self-sufficiency and barter

-It is difficult to run large-scale farming on slopes, so the people here have been cultivating small quantities of a large variety of foods; they have been basically self-sufficient for their food.
-Also, farm products to be grown are different between Hinoji and Kageji, so they exchange products they harvested to make each other’s diet rich.
+It is difficult to run large-scale farming on slopes, so the people here have been cultivating small quantities of a large variety of foods; they have been self-sufficient for their food.
+Also, farm products to be grown are different between Hinoji and Kageji, so they exchange products they harvest to make each other’s diet rich.

-Today those products are sold at farmers markets for people outside the area to enjoy the blessings of the steep sloping fields and make their living colorful.
+Today, those products are sold at farmers’ markets for people outside the area to enjoy the blessings of the steep sloping fields and make their living colorful.

-Specialty products and tourism branded with “Nishi-Awa”
+Specialty products branded with “Nishi-Awa” and tourism

 Movie